aaronpowell/vscode-profile-switcher/README.md

 ## Features

-The extension introduces three new commands that you can use from the command panel.
+The extension introduces four new commands that you can use from the command panel.
 All commands are prefixed with `Profile Switcher`.

 ![Demo of the extension in action](images/readme-demo.gif)